nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 Unless notes have been enabled for a repository via one of the below methods, SmartGit's Notes features will not be enabled.

 Notes can be enabled for a repository through one of the following methods:
-- Add one or more `[smartgit-notes "<category-id>"]` sections in the git configuration file hierarchy (Repository `.git/config` is recommended)
+- Add one or more `[smartgit-notes "<category-id>"]` sections in the git configuration file hierarchy (e.g. to the repository `.git/config` file)
+** TODO REF

 ```ini
 [smartgit-notes "Reviews"]
    ref              = review
    color            = 0000FF
 ```

-  ** TODO REF
-- If SmartGit detects an entry under the `refs/notes/commits` path of the repository refs, it will automatically enable notes features for the repository. e.g. if a `git notes add ...` command has been applied to the repository.
+- Or, if SmartGit detects an entry under the `refs/notes/commits` path of the repository refs, it will automatically enable notes features for the repository. e.g. if `git notes add ...` has previously been applied to the repository.

 ## Using Notes in SmartGit
 Notes will appear via the **TODO-Icon icon in the color configured for the notes category, in the **Graph View** of the **Log Window** and the **Standard Window**.